Salem Radio Network News Wednesday, November 5, 2025

 Audio By Carbonatix

-(Reuters) -The U.S. Food and Drug Administration on Friday approved labeling changes for Johnson & Johnson and its partner Legend Biotech’s blood cancer therapy to include a boxed warning for a potentially fatal gastrointestinal condition.
+(Reuters) -The U.S. Food and Drug Administration approved on Friday labeling changes for the blood cancer therapy of Johnson & Johnson and its partner Legend Biotech to include a warning for a potentially fatal gastrointestinal condition.

 The FDA said it received reports that some patients treated with Carvykti developed a serious gut inflammation called IEC-EC, which in some cases led to life-threatening complications like bowel perforation and sepsis.